delta/codecharacter-player-docs-2020/source/rules.rst

 ---------

 Bots can move and blast.
 They have low HP, blast range and blast damage.
-They can move to any position reachable in the map and blast, and incurring damage only to the enemy units nearby i.e., there is no friendly fire.
+They can move to any position reachable in the map and blast, incurring damage only to the enemy units nearby i.e., there is no friendly fire.
 The blast damage reduces linearly as distance from bot reduces.
 Hence, the closer the bot is to the enemy unit, higher the damage incurred.

 ..
-Tip:: You can access maximum bot blast damage and range using ``BOT_BLAST_IMPACT_DAMAGE`` and ``BOT_BLAST_IMPACT_RADIUS`` respectively.
+Tip:: You can access maximum bot blast damage and range using ``BOT_BLAST_DAMAGE_POINTS`` and ``BOT_BLAST_IMPACT_RADIUS`` respectively.

 Bots also have the ability to transform to a tower.
 The HP of the transformed tower is proportional to the remaining HP of the bot that transformed.